by Texas Homesteader ~

 (be sure to check out my Bird-Feeding Homestead Hack where I share how we keep ’em fed on the CHEAP!)

-But as you know, recently RancherMan & I had a porch extension built.
+And as you may already know, recently RancherMan & I had a porch extension built.
 We spend lots of time out there enjoying the birds and the scenery.

 But ugh, the birds use the railings as their perch.
-And there was always mounds of poop building up along the railings and on the built-in benches.
+And there was always mounds of poop building up along the railings and on top of the built-in benches too.
 Until…

 But I needed to be able to easily steer them away from using our porch railings as a stopping point.
 But how?